-Dr. Tony G. Waldrop was named the third president in the history of the University of South Alabama following a vote on February 6, 2014, by the University’s Board of Trustees.
+Dr. Tony G. Waldrop was named the third president of the University of South Alabama on Feb.
+2, 2014.

-In his inauguration address, Dr. Waldrop outlined five priorities that now form the foundation for the University’s strategic plan: Student Access and Success, Enhancement of Research and Graduate Education, Global Engagement, Excellence in Health Care and University-Community Engagement.
-These priorities also are the framework of Upward & Onward, a $150 million fundraising campaign that was publicly launched in 2015.
+In his inauguration address, Dr. Waldrop outlined five priorities that now form the basis for the University’s strategic direction: Student Access and Success; Enhancement of Research and Graduate Education; Global Engagement; Excellence in Healthcare; and University-Community Engagement.
+These priorities also form the framework of Upward & Onward, a $150 million comprehensive fundraising campaign that was publicly launched in 2015.

 An accomplished researcher, teacher and administrator in higher education for more than 30 years, Dr. Waldrop came to USA after serving four years as provost and executive vice president at the University of Central Florida, with previous stints as vice chancellor for research and economic development at the University of North Carolina and vice chancellor for research at the University of Illinois.